-Steal a bottle or two from the game-day beer stash and serve tasty dishes that feature beer as a major flavor ingredient.
+Steal a bottle or two from the six pack and create these tasty dishes that feature beer as a major flavor ingredient.

 Gingerbread Cake With Stout ButtercreamNot just any beer will work in this German-inspired cake.
 Use a stout–The bold flavor of the beer complements the spices in the gingerbread cake mix.
 Spread a simple buttercream icing over the cake and garnish with toasted pecans.
 Look forward to leftovers–Our online reviewers said the cake tasted even better then next day after the flavors had time to blend.

 Beer-Cheese SpreadTrademark this game-day recipe and make it your signature spread.
 It can be made ahead and frozen so you're always ready when the next party invitation arises.
 Serve the spicy spread, flavored with hot sauce and ground red pepper, over fries, hot dogs, or chili, or with a simple side of pita wedges for dipping.

 Sweet Beer BreadMake the world's easiest bread recipe using your favorite beer.
 The four-ingredient loaf calls for flour, sugar, beer, and butter or margarine.
 Simple stir the flour, sugar, and beer together and bake, then drizzle with melted butter and bake for a few more minutes to let the top brown.
 Experiment with this recipe and make it your own by adding cheeses, chives, or other fresh ingredients to flavor the bread.